-One of my family’s favorite fall traditions (between all the upcoming holidays and events going on) is apple picking season.
-There are a plethora of beautiful orchards to choose from not far from the city.
+One of my family’s favorite fall traditions is apple picking season.
+There are a plethora of beautiful apple orchards to choose from not far from the city.
 Do you have a favorite apple picking orchard in the DC area?

-We highly encourage you to check to make sure each farm is open and offering the apples you want!
+We highly encourage you to check each farms website to make sure each farm is open and offering the apples you want!
 The Orchards are listed in alphabetical order.
 Scroll to the bottom for a map of all orchard locations!

 Apple Picking Locations in the DC Area

 1015 Baugher Road, Westminster, MD 21158 (410) 857-0111